lucasmelocvl/js-warn-cookies/README.md

 </script>
 ```

-For more examples, see example.html file or send me a message at: lucas@cleancode.com.br
+For more examples, see example.html file or send me a message on twitter @lucasmelocvl or email lucas@cleancode.com.br

 Be awesome!